Sanders, Biden meet as infrastructure bill swells past $3.5T

 WASHINGTON (AP) — Emerging from a private meeting at the White House, Sen. Bernie Sanders said Monday that he and President Joe Biden are on the same page as Democrats draft a “transformative” infrastructure package unleashing more than $3.5 trillion in domestic investments on par with the New Deal of the 1930s.

-Sanders and Democratic senators on the Budget Committee will huddle privately late Monday at the Capitol during a consequential time for Biden's top priority.
-Congress is racing to put together a sweeping infrastructure proposal for initial votes later this month.
-He and Biden had a “very good discussion,” he said.
+Sanders, chairman of the Senate Budget Committee, and Democrats on his panel also huddled privately at the Capitol for two hours late Monday with Senate Majority Leader Chuck Schumer, D-N.Y., and key White House advisers during a consequential time for Biden's top priority.
+Congress is racing to put together a sweeping proposal financing infrastructure, family assistance and other programs for initial votes later this month.